 Re-read your CV before the interview.
 Most interviews will include the questions about your previous employment, your responsibilities and accomplishments there, and why you left.

 Pro tip: Don’t ever lie in your CV.
-The chances are your employer will eventually find out which might lead to disastrous consequences.
+The chances are your employer will eventually find out, which might lead to disastrous consequences.

 Provide supportive evidence

-Besides the CV, you might also need some additional materials, including relevant links, code samples, presentations, references.
+Besides the CV, you might also need some additional materials, including relevant links, code samples, presentations, and references.
 Thus, you need to review the information and make it easily accessible during the interview.